vgrichina/nearfs/README.md

 - IPFS blocks are recorded in transaction history as `fs_store` function calls
 - custom indexer can be used to collect all blocks and store them in a local file system (see `scripts/load-from-near-lake.js`)
-- IPFS-comptatible gateway can be used to access files (see `app.js`)
+- IPFS-compatible gateway can be used to access files (see `app.js`)
 - Public gateway is available at https://ipfs.web4.near.page.
 It provides access to data stored on NEAR mainnet.

 ## Useful tools

 - [web4-deploy](https://github.com/vgrichina/web4-deploy) Deploy your website to NEAR blockchain + IPFS/NEARFS.
-- [fast-ipfs](https://github.com/vgrichina/fast-ipfs) Low level utilties to work with IPFS blocks, etc.
+- [fast-ipfs](https://github.com/vgrichina/fast-ipfs) Low level utilities to work with IPFS blocks, etc.
 - https://near.page Web4 gateway which uses NEARFS to resolve `ipfs://` links when possible.

 ## How to run gateway